Which savings account is right for me?

 Banks and building societies offer savings accounts because holding cash deposits lets them loan money to other customers, which is how they make a profit.
 It can also lead to savings customers taking other products like current accounts, mortgages and loans.
 Interest is worked out as a percentage and paid into the account on a monthly or yearly basis.

-It's a very safe way to save your money, as up to £85,000 is protected by the Financial Services Compensation Scheme (FSCS).
-That means you’ll get your money back if something happens to the bank or building society.
-Although one thing to be careful of is that you’re not saving with a different bank or building society owned by the same business group, as only £85,000 will be covered in total.
+It's a very safe way to save your money, as up to £120,000 per person is protected by the Financial Services Company Scheme (FSCS).
+That means you'll get your money back if something happens to the bank or building society.
+Money beyond this limit isn't covered, so it's worth checking that your accounts aren't with banks or building societies in the same group.

 You can deposit and withdraw your money in lots of ways, including online banking, mobile banking, telephone banking, and in-branch visits.
 Some accounts can have minimum amounts you’ll need to pay in to open them or require regular payments.